-Established in 1976, the Oasis is located south of Como.
+The Oasis is located south of Como.
 It is a crescent-shaped depression around a hill of glacial origins.

 The territory of about 90 hectares is divided into three areas: meadow, forest and marsh.
 The meadows extend into the southern part of the Oasis and border the marsh where ponds and small lakes were formed due to the extraction of peat over the centuries.

 The forest is mainly coppice.
 Without a doubt, the birds are the main attraction of the oasis and its most characteristic residents, with species such as moorhens, mallards, the great spotted woodpecker and marsh harriers.
 Over 20 species of mammals also inhabit the oasis, including badgers, foxes, hares, wild rabbits, water shrews, water voles and squirrels.